 Kea Plum: A renowned and unique Cornish fruit, grown in Cowlands on the Fal Estury.
 Similar to a damson, they are not particularly good to eat fresh, but when made into jam - fabulous.
 Hopefully you will agree that the liqueur is also an inspirational transformation and works well with a cheese board.
 Gin base.
 2016 One Star Great Taste Award.

-Lemon: Just like lemoncello but made in Cornwall with the freshest of lemons [from Spain].
+Lemoncello: Made in Cornwall with the freshest of lemons [from Spain].
 Perhaps best drunk on its own, as cold as you can get it.
 Incredibly versatile in cocktails, this liqueur doesn’t need any further introduction.
 Vodka base.

-Raspberry: New this year and made with my home grown raspberries.
+Raspberry: New this year and made with home grown raspberries.
 A wonderful colour and nose.
 Another one for cocktails or topping with Prosecco.
 Vodka base.

 Rhubarb: grown by my own fair hand, rhubarb is something you either love or hate – no in-betweens.
 The palest pink in colour, this jewel has a subtle and very delicate flavour with the most enchanting nose – if you like Rhubarb.
 No custard for this one but try a shot over a rhubarb fool – wow!
 A summer spectacular over ice.
 Vodka base.